slo1958/sl-xj-lib-data/README.md

 - clDataTable
 - clDataPool

+Note: the methods used to read and write data to files will be moved out of the core library.

 ## About clDataSerie
 A serie is mainly a named one-dimension array.
 Elements of the array are 'variant'.
 The main purpose of this class is to store column data for clDataTable.